ScarletStudy/DGS-PC/README.md

 ## Known Issues
 * A puzzle in the final episode of DGS2 still requires you to enter the offically localized name
+* The script will bleed out of bounds in several places.
+This will be fixed after we've swapped out the font.

 ## Planned Features
 * Texture replacements